 Another book written in 1191 by Eisai (called The Kissa Yojoki, or Book of Tea), a Zen priest, speaks about how drinking green tea enhances the health of the five vital organs.

 It is important to note all of this wouldn’t hold value if not for the wonderful ingredients in green tea that render those healthful properties.

 Where To Buy Green Tea?

-To Safely Purchase Quality Green Tea at Wholesale prices, Click here: eBay – Japan Green Tea
+To Safely Purchase Quality Green Tea at Competitive prices, Click here: eBay – Japan Green Tea